6 Useful Natural Treatments for Eczema

 1. Trigger foods

 Many studies have linked food allergies to eczema.
 What you need to do is to select a potential food and then eliminate it completely from your diet for at least a week, preferably longer.
 This is called an elimination diet.
 Then see whether your symptoms improve.
 It might seem a long process if you go through every food, but the fact is that most people eat certain food all the time.
-Start with those foods that you eat on a regular basis.In fact, there are common foods that are potentially causing to eczema more than others, for example: cow’s milk, eggs, soy, wheat, peanuts, cheese, fish, chocolate, artificial food colours and tomatoes.
+Start with those foods that you eat on a regular basis.In fact, there are common foods that are potentially causing to eczema more than others, for example: cow’s milk, eggs, soy, wheat, peanuts, cheese, fish, chocolate, artificial food colors and tomatoes.
 If you don’t get much success with the elimination diet, you can try sensitivity testing that identifies food and environmental irritants that may affect your condition.

 2. GLA supplement